Immanuel-Albrecht/drums/README.md

 Synthesize is similar to a modular tracker or sequencer, you can compose and cobble together different drum patterns which on playback will generate MIDI events that drive the sampler.
+You can customize the MIDI note mapping in the file *drumkit.d*.
-There are two modes, one for hackers, and one called *./sketch.sh* with a more decent GUI -- use this one.
+There are two modes, one for hackers, and one called *./sketch.sh* with a more decent GUI -- use this one uses the MIDI note mapping from *drumkit.d* and the defaults from *sketchui.d*.
-A nice feature here is the rehearsal mode that allows you to display your guitar tabs in a riff-wise fashion; so you don't have to manually switch pages anymore.
+ A nice feature here is the rehearsal mode that allows you to display your guitar tabs (or any other image) in a riff-wise fashion; so you don't have to manually switch pages anymore.

 Mileage May Vary
 ================